Exploring Different Types of Ferns: A Comprehensive Guide

 Sword Fern (Polystichum munitum)

-Also known as the Western Sword Fern, this species is native to North America.
+Also known as the Western Sword Fern, this species is native to North America and thrives in the Pacific Northwest.
 It’s recognized for its long, leathery fronds and thrives in shaded, moist environments.
 This fern can tolerate cooler temperatures, making it suitable for gardens in temperate regions.

 Japanese Painted Fern (Athyrium niponicum)